abhinandan-0401/DocuSearch_AI/README.md

 (Optional) If you do not have access to GPT-4, you can set QA_MODEL=gpt-3.5-turbo in the .env file to use GPT-3.5 for the question-answering endpoint.

-*Security: Never commit your actual .env file or API keys to source control.
-The application will load this API key from the environment at runtime.*
+<b><i>Security: Never commit your actual .env file or API keys to source control.
+The application will load this API key from the environment at runtime.</i></b>

-Running the API Locally
+## Running the API Locally

 After installation and setup, you can run the Flask API locally for testing.

 Using Flask's development server (for quick testing):

-'''
 python app.py
-'''

 This will start the server on http://localhost:5000.